Oghma-Infinium/Vagabond/Documentation/FAQ.md

   - [Q: How do I activate survival mode?](#q-how-do-i-activate-survival-mode)
 # FAQ

 ## Q: I found a bug.
-Can you fix it
+Can you fix it?

 > The list is no longer actively developed so probably not.
 If the bug is extremely critical preventing gameplay of the list, hotfix might be done, but I doubt such bugs are in the list anymore.